great-expectations/great_expectations/docs/README.md

 - The user is already familiar with Great Expectations core concepts including Expectations, Data Contexts, Validation, and Datasources.

 - The user is familiar with the application being integrated with Great Expectations.
-For example, if you’re creating a how-to for configuring a Snowflake Datasource, you don’t need to provide a detailed explanation of Snowflake or its core concepts.
+For example, if you’re creating a how-to for configuring a Snowflake Data Source, you don’t need to provide a detailed explanation of Snowflake or its core concepts.

 ### Fork and clone the Great Expectations repository